aleks-zs/higher-lower/README.md

 Answer either A or B

 ### To start:
+Prerequisites:
-Prerequisite Python 3.x (written with 3.9.6)
+Python 3.x (written with 3.9.6)
 1. Clone repository
 2. run 'python main.py'